-she was twenty-five years old, propped against bed pillows in the maternity ward at St. Joseph's Hospital.
+... she was twenty-five years old, propped against bed pillows in the maternity ward at St. Joseph's Hospital.
 The nurse was bringing her a small blanket-wrapped bundle, her baby, her son, James Eugene Harrison, whom she had carried for nine months but had not met, whom she loved with all her heart but had not seen.
 The smiling nurse gently conveyed the bundle into Lindsey's arms, and Lindsey tenderly lifted aside the satin-trimmed edge of the blue cotton blanket.
 She saw that she cradled a tiny skeleton with hollow eye sockets, the small bones of its fingers curled in the wanting-needing gesture of an infant.
 Jimmy had been born with death in him, as everyone was, and in less than five years cancer would claim him.
-The small, bony mouth of the skeleton-child eased open in a long, slow, silent cry 5 the silhouettes becoming people with faces, then more faces appearing ...
+The small, bony mouth of the skeleton-child eased open in a long, slow, silent cry ...